LER0ever/OSA/README.md

 The website responsible for handling CLA signing is based on [CLA-Assistant](https://github.com/cla-assistant/cla-assistant).

-Unless otherwise noticed, files under this project are open source under the terms of Apache License Version 2.0.
+Unless otherwise noted, files under this project are open source under the terms of Apache License Version 2.0.